Thesis with creative outputs

 The dissertation may:

-• include information on the materials and methodology used,
+• include information on the materials and methodology used

-• elucidate the creative work, and
+• elucidate the creative output

 Weighting